ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 - There is currently an issue with `Nuker`. (via a lot of packets sent you will get kicked instantly.)
 - There are issues with `SurvivalMode` and `FastBreak`.
 (Looking into it)
 - Reach is limited to 5-6 (same as killaura) due to Vector's goofy ahh anticheat.
+- linking to killaura sometimes in the air hits will not register (however, (this is a miniblox anticheat problem - thanks vector) and not our client))

 ## Changelog